IntelPython/container-images/README.md

         python -m pytest tests

 Will build every image.
+Look at the test for example command lines.

 ## Adding an image

 * copy one of the the existing directories
-* edit the dockerfile
-* add the directory name in test/test_build.py,.travis.yml, and scripts/images.py
+* See .travis.yml & images.py for directions on adding a new configuration
 * create a new automated build on docker hub, copying build setting of existing image

-## Editing the description files

-* Edit docker_repo.README.md
-* Copy to all repos

-        PYTHONPATH=. python scripts/update_readmes.py

 ## Publishing a new release

-* Edit the Dockerfiles to refer to the new release
+* Change release name in images.py
 * Commit changes
 * Tag with the release name